Elhameed/alx-system_engineering-devops/0x00-shell_basics/README.md

 #  0x00.
 Shell, basics

-In this project, I learned about compilation using `gcc`, entry points using `main`, and text-printing functions in C. GCC is basically a C compiler.
+In this project, I learnt about the shell, how to navigate through, how to use different command like `cd`, `pwd`, `ls`, etc. I also learnt about the `man` pages and its functions.
+Also, Understood the concepte of shebang and LTS

 ## Tasks :page_with_curl: